-The, not-so-very-liberal, liberal radicals who’ve so successfully assumed near absolute control in the Western world have done so with power derived almost solely from the methods, processes, structures and control mechanisms put in place to feed the world of the Industrial Revolution.
+The not-so-very-liberal, liberal radicals who’ve so successfully assumed near-absolute control in the Western world have done so with power derived almost solely from the methods, processes, structures, and control mechanisms put in place to feed the world of the Industrial Revolution.
 The IR which ran its full course shortly after WWII and which has only been held up through the introduction of massive and increasing volumes of debt and derivatives at every level, from that of the individual up through companies and corporations and so much more so up through every level of government and the securities markets.

-The elites of the industrial revolution have attempted to sustain themselves, in an era of declining need for labour, through population control obfuscated as climate change arguments, and by hiding real inflation.
+The elites of the industrial revolution have attempted to sustain themselves, in an era of declining need for labor, through population control obfuscated as climate change arguments, and by hiding real inflation.
 Both attempts are failing and have themselves only accelerated the problem, having led directly to a demographic imbalance between the East and West and in an acceleration in the rise of wealth disparity.
 Truth is, the elites of the current system have attained the full extent of their ability to force a continuation of the IR World, to prevent the post-IR World, to shift debt around the ledger.
 Sensing, if not knowing this, the elites and governments of the IR World have increasingly turned to two methods in order to sustain the current system.

-The first has been an all-out push to drive the world into a massive global war which allows for the ‘force majeure’ clause in treaties and contracts to be enacted, allowing for renegotiating, reducing or outright canceling of debts and obligations.
+The first has been an all-out push to drive the world into a massive global war which allows for the ‘force majeure’ clause in treaties and contracts to be enacted, allowing for renegotiating, reducing, or outright canceling of debts and obligations.
 This first method of sustaining the IR World also includes the destruction of enough infrastructure in the developed world that it takes thirty years to rebuild.
-Thus, sustaining in whole the current IR World models, through the production of massive numbers of jobs for low-skilled labour.
+Thus, sustaining in whole the current IR World models, through the production of massive numbers of jobs for low-skilled labor.
 However, despite sixteen years of endless warfare, the elites of the current system have failed to bring this destructive war home to the West through the stirring of hatreds they intentionally have attempted to revive and feed through forced immigration and other ‘community organizing’ means.

-At the heart of the elites of the IR World efforts, not all of which are Machiavellian, is a prejudice, a deep seated unrecognized bias, the bias of supposed inferiority, the inferiority of the people, of those who ‘need’ the concern, efforts, the superior intelligence, education and relationships of the elites in order to survive and thrive.
+At the heart of the elites of the IR World efforts, not all of which are Machiavellian, is a prejudice, a deep-seated unrecognized bias, the bias of supposed inferiority, the inferiority of the people, of those who ‘need’ the concern, efforts, the superior intelligence, education, and relationships of the elites in order to survive and thrive.
 Or worse, the bias these inferior individuals are so by choice rather than circumstance.
 There are two massive flaws in this thinking.
-The first is difficult but addressable, and is an acceptance those less fortunate are, for the most part, not inferior and in most cases the only inferiority has been in opportunity, not in capacity.
+The first is difficult but addressable, and is an acceptance those less fortunate are, for the most part, not inferior and in most cases, the only inferiority has been in opportunity, not in capacity.
 The second is far more dangerous and difficult to overcome, and that is the acceptance the underlying system upon which the IR World elite system is built is no longer sustainable in any form or fashion and that a new model must arise.